nbeaver/tengwarscript-install-guide/README.rst

 It can be used for other languages, too, `including English`_.

 This is a guide for getting started producing Tengwar with the LaTeX typesetting system.
-It will use the `TengwarScript`_ package
+It will use the `TengwarScript`_ package.
 TengwarScript does not use Tengwar characters directly, since Tengwar is `still being standardized`_ into Unicode.
 Instead, it uses custom fonts.
 The fonts are not included in the TengwarScript package, presumably since the legal status of the fonts is not clear.
-The guide includes a companion script to automate the downloading, installing, and configuring of the fonts, most of which are TrueType fonts.
+The guide includes a `companion script`_ to automate the downloading, installing, and configuring of the fonts, most of which are TrueType fonts.

 There `are`_ `other`_ `methods`_ for writing Tengwar with TeX, `including XeTeX`, but they will not be used in this guide.